-The Call to Action block appears as a full-width block, overlaid with a heading, description, and hyperlinked button.
+The Call to Action block appears full-width, overlaid with a heading, description, and hyperlinked button.

-The Instagram Feed block pulls in the latest 6 images from your Instagram account with a block heading and subheading.
+The Instagram Feed block pulls in the latest six images from your Instagram account with a block heading and subheading.

-Found on your contact page, the location map allows you to enter the coordinates of up to three locations to be displayed on a map to the right of your contact form.
+The location map on your contact page allows you to enter the coordinates of up to three locations to be displayed on a map to the right of your contact form.

 Each location can also include a title, description, and customizable link.
-You can also customize the display of the map by adjusting the level of magnification at which it initially displays to users.
+You can also customize the map display by adjusting the magnification level at which it initially displays to users.

 An easy way to locate the coordinates for a location is, on a desktop computer, to type the address into Google Maps, then right-click on a place or area to open the context menu and select ‘What’s here?’.

-The coordinates are then displayed in a card at the bottom of the map.
-Click the coordinates in the card and they appear in the left sidebar, where they are easy to copy and paste into the block editor.
+The coordinates are then displayed on a card at the bottom of the map.
+Click the coordinates in the card, and they appear in the left sidebar, which is easy to copy and paste into the block editor.